-- A. Tree species.
-Street tree species shall be selected according to the Master Street Tree Plan at the discretion of the Director of Public Works.
-Trees may be planted within parkways or tree wells. - B. Tree spacing.
-Street trees shall be planted at a spacing no greater than one per every 30 feet.
+- A. Species.1 Street tree species shall be selected according to the Master Street Tree Plan at the discretion of the Director of Public Works.
+Trees may be planted within parkways or tree wells. - B. Spacing.
+Street trees shall be planted at a spacing of one per 30 feet.
 Exceptions can be made by the Director of Public Works due to conflicts with street lights, bus shelters, utility boxes, or other street amenities.
-Closer spacing is encouraged when feasible and when appropriate for the particular tree type. - C. Tree well dimension.
-Tree well width must be equivalent to the required Amenity Zone, minus the 6-inch width required for the curb.
-If a paved buffer zone is required due to adjacent street parking, the tree well width may be reduced to accommodate this buffer strip.
-The minimum length of a tree well shall be 6 feet.
-Street trees planted within tree wells must be installed according to the Department of Public Works Tree Planting in Tree Well Standard Plan. - D. Tree well frames.
+Closer spacing is encouraged when feasible and when appropriate for the particular tree type. - C. Well Dimension.
+Tree well width shall be equivalent to the required Amenity Zone, minus the 6-inch width required for the curb. - If a paved buffer zone is required due to adjacent street parking, the tree well width may be reduced to accommodate this buffer strip.
+The minimum length of a tree well shall be 6 feet. - Street trees planted within tree wells must be installed according to the Department of Public Works Tree Planting in Tree Well Standard Plan. - D. Well Frames.
 Tree well frames, or tree grates, may be installed according to the Department of Public Works Tree Well Frame Installation Standard. - E. Expanded Root Zone Cell.
-Each street tree shall be provided with an uncompacted root zone volume of at least 800 cubic feet.
-The root zone volume depth shall be 2 feet minimum and 3 feet maximum.
-Where this root zone volume cannot be provided within the parkway area, an expanded root zone cell volume shall be provided below adjacent pavement using a strategy such as structural soil or a suspended pavement system to provide an uncompacted soil area suitable for tree root growth.
-The root zone volume per tree requirement may be reduced by 10% where two or more trees share a contiguous root zone cell. - F. Maintenance.
+Each street tree shall be provided with an uncompacted root zone volume of 800 cubic feet minimum.
+The root zone volume depth shall be 2 feet minimum and 3 feet maximum. - Where this root zone volume cannot be provided within the parkway area, an expanded root zone cell volume shall be provided below adjacent pavement using a strategy such as structural soil or a suspended pavement system to provide an uncompacted soil area suitable for tree root growth. - The root zone volume per tree requirement may be reduced by 10 percent where two or more trees share a contiguous root zone cell. - F. Maintenance.
 All street trees shall be maintained by the Department of Public Works.